5l1v3r1/web_router/README.md

 I want to implement these features and test the stability of this library before calling it version 0.1.0.

- * Add example for [PathParameterRoute]
  * Use [Pattern] instead of [String] for paths
  * Directory listings for static directory server
- * Support for cookies and sessions
+ * Support cookies and sessions
- * Support for websockets
+ * Support websockets

 # Inspiration